Multi-process welding machines save space, labor and money.

 If you intend to weld thick steel plate, stick arc and MIG processes get the best penetration.
 Plasma cutters are extremely useful to fabricators.
 It really saves money on labor when you only have to flip a couple of switches and connect a torch to cut metal right where you’re working.

-Saving that walk across the shop to pull a cut adds up to quite a bit of savings over two separate machines.
+Saving that walk across the shop to pull a cut adds up to quite a bit of saving over two separate machines.

 What’s the Main Process?